IvanZ505/runb-notes/docs/discrete-1/discrete-1.md

 - A sequence is a function from a subset of integers (usually ℕ or ℕ⁺) to a set S. We use the notation aₙ to denote the image of n.
 We can aₙ the nth term of the sequence.

 #### Example of a Sequence

+The sequence: bₖ = (-1)ᵏ(3k)

+	This would give you: {3, -6, 9, -12, ...}

 - The sequence of even integers is a function from ℕ⁺ to ℤ. The nth term of the sequence is 2n.
   - Represented as aₙ = 2n
 - aₙ = (-1)ⁿ → is called a oscillating sequence.
   - {1, -1, 1, -1, ...}

+### Sequences are Just Functions
+- If a sequence can basically just be described as some sort of formula, then you can think of the *n* or *k* terms as the domain of the function, and the *aₙ* or *bₖ* as the codomain of the function.
+- This means, it obeys the vertical line test.
+---
+> So, a sequence is a function where you take things from the positive integers, and going to some unspecified codomain.
+---

 #### Geometric Sequence
 - A geometric sequence is a sequence of the form aₙ = arⁿ⁻¹ where a and r are real numbers.